heron-mc/heron-mc/trunk/docsrc/tutorials/quickstart.rst

 Getting the Supporting Libs
 ===========================

-The above example used minified, so called *hosted*, versions of GeoExt, OpenLayers and ExtJS.
-In production environments and for debugging you will want to install these libraries on your own server.
+The above example used minified, so called *hosted*, versions of GeoExt, OpenLayers and ExtJS from from http://cdnjs.com.
+In production environments and for debugging you may want to install these libraries on your own server, although CDNJS also provides debug versions of all libs.
 Here's where to get them.

 #.
 Download GeoExt 1.1 or later from http://geoext.org.